DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(C)(FN) Separation configuration tables have scrollbars
+1. (C)(FN) Separation configuration tables have scrollbars

 ### Changed
-1.(C) Change legal company name to Light Conversion, UAB
+1. (C) Change legal company name to Light Conversion, UAB

 ## 1.26.0 (2019-02-26) (beta)

 ### Fixed

-1.(S) Harpia motor board motor configuration: add new properties and other changes 1.(C)(FN) Inform user when he tries to launch device with the same serial number that is already in use on this PC instead of failing later on
+1. (S) Harpia motor board motor configuration: add new properties and other changes
+1. (C)(FN) Inform user when he tries to launch device with the same serial number that is already in use on this PC instead of failing later on

 ### Changed